imalbertpuig/rxjs-course/NOTES.md

 }
 ```

-- `merge()`: The merge strategy is ideal for performing long running operations in parallel and getting the results of each of the operations combined.
+- `merge()` => The merge strategy is ideal for performing long running operations in parallel and getting the results of each of the operations combined.

 ```js
 ngOnInit() {